 Vocal health is serious business for actors and singers whose voices are their instrument.
 Hoarseness that lingers for two or more weeks should be addressed and you should make an appointment to see a laryngologist to determine specifically what the problem is and how to recover.

-While I’ve previously outlined some ways you can try to avoid vocal hoarseness, let’s take a closer look at two causes and what you can do to soothe your worn-out voice.
+While I’ve previously outlined several ways to avoid vocal hoarseness, let’s take a closer look at two reasons your voice might be hoarse after singing—and what you can do to soothe your worn-out vocal cords.

 Just as it sounds, vocal fatigue results when you’ve overused your voice without proper recovery time.
 The vocal folds are muscles and just like any other muscle or muscle group, they get tired, sore, and don’t work as well after a strenuous workout.
 You might have vocal fatigue if you find that along with the hoarseness you’re running out of breath when speaking or singing, your throat or neck feel tight or tense, you’ve lost facility in your upper and lower parts of your range, your voice feels scratchy, or your mouth feels very dry.